jesucarr/tokenbucket/README.md

 ```
 <a name="module_tokenbucket--TokenBucket#loadSaved"></a>
 #### tokenBucket.loadSaved() ⇒ <code>Promise</code>
-Loads the bucket lastFill and tokensLeft as it was saved in Redis
+Loads the bucket lastFill and tokensLeft as it was saved in Redis.
+If it has any parents with `redis` options, they will get loaded too.

 **Kind**: instance method of <code>[TokenBucket](#exp_module_tokenbucket--TokenBucket)</code>
 **Returns**: <code>Promise</code> - On success the promise will be resolved without parameters.
 On error will be rejected with an `Error`.